What does it mean to design for 1.9 billion people? This is the question that we must face when taking on the challenge to redesign Facebook.

 Sahil Vhora proposes a subtle material update with his mobile redesign.
 The architecture of the interface remains the same, but Sahil uses the redesign as an opportunity to try out some different icons and give Facebook’s color a refresh.

 Ramil Derogongun imagines this concept for an artist’s page and embedded music player.
 Derogongon keeps the interface simple by doubling up on objects such as the track player beneath the song title.
-This redesign was popular enough to earn a few rebounds also.
+This redesign was popular enough to earn a few rebounds as well.